tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 end
 ```

-We can use this template to plan when we want to take a daily break.
+We can use this template to plan our daily breaks.
 As an example,

 ```
 I will [take a 15-minute walking break] at [12:30] in [my neighborhood]"
 ```

-Being specific is a key aspect of this practice.
+When developing your implementation intention, be specific.
+Specificity is an essential aspect of this practice.
 From the article,

 > Many people think they lack motivation when what they really lack is clarity.
-It is not always obvious when and where to take action. (...)
-When the moment of action occurs, there is no need to make a decision.
-Simply follow your predetermined plan.
+It is not always obvious when and where to take action.

+Implementation intentions provide this clarity.

-##### Habit Stacking
+#### Habit Stacking

 A special form of implementation intention is [habit stacking](https://jamesclear.com/habit-stacking).
-Habit stacking builds on the idea of specifying your intention but ties the "when" aspect to an existing habit.
+Habit stacking builds on the idea of specifying your intention, but ties the "when" aspect to an existing habit.

 [The Pomodoro&reg; Technique](https://francescocirillo.com/pages/pomodoro-technique) is a perfect example of this strategy.
 The general algorithm for the technique is: